HR in the Working-from-Home World. What Needs to Change?

 Intelligent automation can address that challenge, allowing us to exercise our human acumen.
 Never have I heard an HR person say, “Oh, if only I didn’t have to do this executive development.
 Then, I could get back to data entry and analysis.”
 Automation can free us from the repetitive, mundane, and give us access to our “if only” lists – if only I had the time.
 And I say, “Look at the things I get to do because I’m no longer inhibited by all that stuff we thought we had to do.”
 Automation helps us put the human part of our profession to work.

-It’s time to rethink HR.
+It’s time to rethink HR solutions.